top of page

 Eligibility

-Any patient with a diagnosis of
+Any patient with a diagnosis of:

-1. Hypertension
+Hypertension

-2. Obesity
+Obesity

-3. Diabetes
+Diabetes

-In order for eligibility to be established, the patient must have one of the above mentioned diagnoses and must receive a prescription from an MCHC clinical provider, which says “OK FARMACY”.
-The patient takes this prescription to an eligibility assistance counselor, who then begins the eligibility determination process.
-Each participating patient must agree to complete a survey at the beginning and at the end of the market season.
+In order for eligibility to be established, the patient must have one of the above-mentioned diagnoses and must receive a prescription from an MCHC clinical provider, which says "OK FARMACY".

 At the end of the market day, the local farmers cash in the FARMACY tokens with the market manager to receive payment via a check from the market.

-The FARMACY program has been a “win-win-win” as stated by MCHC Chief Executive Officer, L.M.
+The FARMACY program has been a "win-win-win: as stated by MCHC Chief Executive Officer, L.M.
 (Mike) Caudill.
-The patients win because they have access to locally grown fresh fruits and vegetables at no cost to them, and the hope is that patients’ health outcomes will improve, and that their culture of eating will shift and improve to healthier choices of preparation and choice.
-The community and farmers win because of the additional funding stream to the participating Farmer’s Markets and the local farmers which creates even more economic activity in the community.
-MCHC wins because it potentially results in better health for our patients and spotlights the patient-centered mentality of MCHC in the dawn of the era of pay for performance health care.
-MCHC plans to expand the FARMACY program to other counties in the MCHC service area, as resources permit.
+The patients win because they have access to locally grown fresh fruits and vegetables at no cost to them, and hope that the patients' health outcomes will improve, and that their culture of eating will shift and improve to healthier choices of preparation and choice.

 FOR VENDOR SIGNUP, CLICK THE LINK BELOW TO DOWNLOAD THE APPLICATION